 Doug has served as a U.S. Representative for Georgia's Ninth Congressional District since 2013.
 While Doug is a public servant, attorney, and practicing military chaplain, he remains foremost a husband to Lisa and father to daughter Jordan and sons Copelan and Cameron.
 Lisa is a lifelong educator in Georgia’s public schools, and together she and Doug are actively involved at Lakewood Baptist Church.

-In the 116th Congress, Doug serves as Ranking Member of the U.S. House Committee on the Judiciary.
-In this role, Doug leads his Republican colleagues on a wide breadth of issues within the Committee’s purview, which include fighting to uphold and safeguard the Second Amendment, protecting the lives of unborn children, defending religious liberty, and overseeing our law enforcement agencies.
+In the 116th Congress, Doug serves on the U.S. House Committee on the Judiciary.
+In this role, Doug works on a wide breadth of issues within the Committee’s purview, which include fighting to uphold and safeguard the Second Amendment, protecting the lives of unborn children, defending religious liberty, and overseeing our law enforcement agencies.

 To learn more about the Committee, click here.